textX/textX/docs/jinja.md

 def mygenerator(metamodel, model, output_path, overwrite, debug):
     "Generate MyTarget from MyLang model."

-    # Prepare config dictionary
+    # Prepare context dictionary
-    config = {}
+    context = {}
-    config['some_param'] = "Some value"
+    context['some_param'] = "Some value"

     template_folder = os.path.join(THIS_FOLDER, 'template')

     # Run Jinja generator
-    textx_jinja_generator(template_folder, output_path, config, overwrite)
+    textx_jinja_generator(template_folder, output_path, context, overwrite)
 ```

 In this example we have our templates stored in `template` folder.

-You can use variables from `config` dict in your templates as usual, but also
+You can use variables from `context` dict in your templates as usual, but also
 you can use them in filenames.
 If file name has a variable name in the format
 `__<variablename>__` it will be replaced by the value of the variable from the
-`config` dict.
+`context` dict.
 If variable by the given name is not found the `variablename` is
 treated as literal filename.
 For example
 [\_\_package__](https://github.com/textX/textX-dev/tree/master/textxdev/scaffold/template)
-in the template file names will be replaced by package name from `config` dict.
+in the template file names will be replaced by package name from `context` dict.

 Boolean values in file names are treated specially.
 If the value is of a bool
 type the file will be skipped entirely if the value is `False` but will be used